ciellie/eNews/README.md

 - an independent Journalist, or
 - a Publisher

-It must not belong to both at the same time.
+It must not belong to both simultaneously.

 New articles are created with: